 The total duration of all the lines and the stay of a domestic cockroach in a white outfit is approximately 2-3 days for all of its many months of life.
 Considering that at these moments insects move little and diligently hide, one can understand why they so rarely come to their eyes even with a relatively large number of pests in the room.

 White cockroaches in nature

-In nature and in the terrariums of lovers of exotic cockroaches, there are also such species of these insects, which in the adult state are almost white or simply light colored.
+In nature and in the terrariums of fans of exotic cockroaches, there are also such species of these insects, which in the adult state are almost white or simply light colored.

 For example, the giant cockroach Blaberus giganteus from South America, very famous for terrarium animals, has wide translucent wings that cover a light body (see below in the photo):

-Due to the large size (up to 8 cm) and the original coloring, this species is very different from many of its relatives.
+Due to its large size (up to 8 cm) and its original coloration, this species is very different from many of its relatives.
 At the same time, among the dry foliage in which he spends most of his life, this cockroach just light wings and mask.

 The so-called cockroach "dead head" (Blaberus craniifer) is quite similar to a giant cockroach.
 On his back there is a picture remotely resembling a human skull, for which it is an insect and got its name.
 In the photo the cockroach looks black and white:

 In general, in the tropics, a large number of species of cockroaches, which in the adult state have a light (with hints) color.
-Below, the photographs show a few examples.
+Below in the photos there are several examples.